 We were in Japan in May.
 Akii stayed a month.
-I was there just two weeks, and with only one thing on my mind: to meet Chiaki and apologise for failing to set up the project to bring schoolchildren from Otsuchi to Scotland for a welcome break and some English (Scottish) language immersion.
+I was there just two weeks, and with only one thing on my mind: to meet Chiaki and apologise for failing to set up an imagined project to bring schoolchildren from Otsuchi to Scotland for a welcome break and some English (Scottish) language immersion.

 Otsuchi, a costal town just half an hour from Kamaishi, in the north-east region known as Tohoku, lost 1000 of its inhabitants to the tsunami of March 3, 2011.
-This included half its city office staff; not surprisingly it took this shattered community a long time to get back on its feet.
+This included half its city office staff; not surprisingly it took this shattered community a long time to get anywhere near back on its feet.

 I became involved with Otsuchi at long distance after 3/11.
 Having collected coats and blankets for survivors and evacuees, I networked to try and find a way in which they could be distributed up north.
 Which is how I found Chiaki.

 Takahashi Chiaki (family name first in the Japanese way) – based in Morioka City, Iwate Preffecture, and working as an English teacher so enabled to communicate internationally – had established an amazingly efficient volunteer organisation: Iwate Relief.
 It was she who drove my boxes to Otsuchi, and saw the contents distributed.